Educational Opportunity Fund (EOF) Program

 How to Apply

-- EOF applications are available in the Rutgers SHRP-Office of Student Affairs located in the Stanley S. Bergen Building Room 101, or call (973) 972-7939 to have an application mailed or visit this link to download an EOF Application
+http://apps.shrp.rutgers.edu/projects/EOF/eof.cfm.
+Although, paper applications are available it is recommended that all applicants complete the online form to ensure timely receipt of your information.
+Office of Student Affairs located in the Stanley S. Bergen Building Room 101, or call (973) 972-7939 to have an application mailed or visit this link to download an EOF Application

 Stanley S. Bergen Building

 65 Bergen Street